caktus/hosted-rapidpro/README.md

    This will give you access to the "Caktus Group" organization, which is a paid account.

+4. Navigate to the ngrok dashboard.
+Make sure you've chosen "Caktus Group" from the organization dropdown on the line below the nav bar, and not your personal (free) account.

-4. Configure ngrok to use the Caktus account.
+5. Use the auth token from the "Auth" dashboard tab to configure ngrok to use the Caktus account:
-   Get the auth token here from https://dashboard.ngrok.com/auth

     ```
     $ ./ngrok authtoken <caktus-auth-token>
     ```

-   NOTE: You probably have access to an individual account as well as the Caktus organization account.
-Make sure that "Caktus Group" is selected from the account dropdown.
-Otherwise, you'll see this error when you start ngrok later: "Only paid plans may bind custom subdomains"

-5. Decide upon a unique subdomain for your use in development, e.g.
+6. Decide upon a unique subdomain for your use in development, e.g.
    MYSUBDOMAIN.ngrok.io.
 No configuration is needed yet, but you'll use this subdomain/url throughout the rest of the setup.